 IHEA’s Academic Library Service unites our collective membership strength to gain access to the best academic libraries from around the globe.

 The IHEA Benchmarking Initiative, launched in 2016, targets current and emerging issues and compliance with the Higher Education Standards Framework.

 IHEA’s members have access to essential tuition assurance schemes that ensure compliance with TEQSA and HESA legislation.

 We connect our members with the highest quality professional services provided by our affiliates including legal services, education consultancies and VET sector advice.

 IHEA’s advocacy and representation, professional development support, benchmarking, academic libraries, tuition assurance deliver a valuable member services package.

 IHEA membership is recognised as a badge of quality.
 Our core objective is building recognition and respect for our members and independent higher education in Australia.

 “IHEA membership is, quite rightly, a badge of quality.
 New membership admissions and processes that you’ve applied ensure a very high entry bar.
 A new compulsory code of practice requires members to agree to regulatory compliance, to ethical business models and to strong governance and student protections.
 That’s a credit to all of you.”

 – Sen. The Hon.
 Simon Birmingham, Minister for Education and Training, May 2018

-The 2019 Quality Indicators in Learning and Teaching (QILT) data report higher rankings for student satisfaction in teaching quality and skills development at independent institutions than public universities.
+Quality Indicators in Learning and Teaching (QILT) data reports higher rankings for student satisfaction in teaching quality and skills development at independent institutions than public universities.